jdunkerley/jdunkerley/enso-getting-started-joining-data/post.md

 ## Getting Started With Enso - JSON and Joins

-In this post, I will use the results from the [last post](https://jdunkerley.co.uk/2023/11/10/getting-started-with-enso-parsing-selecting-and-aggregating/) to review how each category has performed against sales targets the company has set.
+In this post, I will use the results from the [last post](https://jdunkerley.co.uk/2023/11/10/getting-started-with-enso-parsing-selecting-and-aggregating/) to review how each category has performed against the sales targets the company has set.

 The completed workflow from that post can be downloaded from [GitHub](https://github.com/jdunkerley/jdunkerley/raw/master/enso-getting-started-parsing-selecting/Enso_Getting_Started_2.enso-project).